 These can also be categories as commercial waste disposal business and household waste disposal.
 It’s totally upto you that know you understand your market to capture it.

-For starting waste management business successfully you will need-
+For starting a waste management business successfully you will need-

 - Location Rent: Rs.
 1, 00,000/ month